“1919 the year was cold

 with a smile of derision or a fleck of sneer.

 “What do I believe?”
-The old Bolshevik eyes shined;
+The old Bolshevik eyes shined

-“That no one shall have two rooms
+“That no one is entitled to two rooms

-‘til everyone has one;
+‘til everyone has one.

 That no one shall eat two meals whilst some have none.”

-Inspired by my readings of the revolutionary and social protest poetry of Percy Bysshe Shelley, Edwin Markham, Carl Sandburg and Ella Wilcox, Also reading “Russia in 1919” by the noted British columnist and writer Arthur Ransome who was in Russia during the revolution and told the truth about what he saw.
+Inspired by my recent readings of the revolutionary and social protest poetry of Percy Bysshe Shelley, Edwin Markham, Carl Sandburg and Ella Wilcox, Also reading “Russia in 1919” by the noted British columnist and writer Arthur Ransome who was in Russia during the revolution and told the truth about what he saw.